 Understanding Relationship Dynamics, an article co-written by Clare Mézes and Gail Winemaker, to get a snapshot of this intensive series.

 Why We Pick Difficult Partners, The School of Life, 2018

 Woman are unhappy in their marriages.
 They feel unheard and overburdened and live in a chronic state of slow-burn resentment.
 Terrence Real, 2002

 Men are unhappy that the women they love are so unhappy with them.
 Following the script with which they've been raised, men feel bewildered, unappreciated, and betrayed.
 Terrence Real, 2002

 Today's children are growing up on-line, living a fast-paced, high-stressed life that leads to problematic behaviours, (i.e. defiance, entitlement, addictions, and low self-esteem) and relationship issues with their parents.
 Learn how to help your children shift from destructive behaviours and negative outside influences to more meaningful family and social connections.
 Help your children to create enthusiasm for a positive outlook on the future.

 Strengthen Your Child's Core!

 Learn how to create a harmonious environment with mutual respect and trust in order to meet the needs of your child.
 Don't try to bend your child to your will.
-We will teach you how to let your children handle what they can in an age-appropriate manner.
-Our goal is to help you adopt the motto, "Never do for your child what he can do for himself."
+Clare will teach you how to let your children handle what they can in an age-appropriate manner.
+Clare's goal is to help you adopt the motto, "Never do for your child what he can do for himself."
 Intensives are booked for half or full-day sessions.

 Boys learn that being a man means being stoic and tough, and disconnected from their own feelings and those of others.
 They lose their hearts by the age of 5.